vtex-apps/product-summary/docs/ProductSummaryShelf.md

 > ⚠️
 >
-> Do not forget to also declare the other Product Summary's blocks in your theme, otherwise the component won't be displayed.
+> Remember to define the other Product Summary blocks in your theme as well, otherwise the component will not be displayed.

 | Prop name        | Type          | Description                | Default value  |
 | :--------------: | :---------: | :--------------------------: | :------------: |